Prerequisite – Dynamic Host Configuration Protocol (DHCP), How DHCP server dynamically assigns IP address to a host?

-To assign an IP address to the host dynamically, DHCP client exchange DHCP messages with DHCP server in DORA process.
+To assign an IP address to the host dynamically, the DHCP client exchanges DHCP messages with the DHCP server in the DORA process.

-In DORA process, the discover and request message is broadcast, the offer and the acknowledgement message is broadcast or unicast depending upon the value of broadcast flag i.e. If the value of broadcast flag is 1,then the offer and acknowledgement message is broadcast and if 0,the messages are unicast.
+In the DORA process, the discover and request message is broadcast, the offer and the acknowledgement message is broadcast or unicast depending upon the value of the broadcast flag i.e. If the value of the broadcast flag is 1, then the offer and acknowledgement message is broadcast and if 0, the messages are unicast.
 But this is valid only when the DHCP server is present in the same network because the router doesn’t forward any broadcast packet.
 What if the server is present in a different network?
 Here comes the role of DHCP relay agent.

 DHCP Relay Agent –

-DHCP relay agent is any TCP/IP host which is used to forward request and replies between DHCP server and client when the server is present on the different network.
+The DHCP relay agent is any TCP/IP host which is used to forward requests and replies between the DHCP server and client when the server is present on a different network.
 Relay agents receive DHCP messages and then generate a new DHCP message to send out on another INTERFACE.
-Also, DHCP relay agent adds a giaddr (gateway address of packet) field and also the Relay agent information option 82 if enabled.
-The option field is removed when the server reply is forwarded to the host.
+Also, the DHCP relay agent adds a giaddr (gateway address of the packet) field and also the Relay agent information option 82 if enabled.
+The options field is removed when the server reply is forwarded to the host.

 Note – The discover and request messages are unicast by the DHCP relay agent.

 Here is a topology in which there is a DHCP client having no IP address.
-There is a DHCP server having IP address 192.168.2.2 and there is a router in middle which we wants as DHCP relay agent has an IP address 192.168.1.1 on interface fa0/0 and 192.168.2.1 on interface fa0/1.
+There is a DHCP server having IP address 192.168.2.2 and there is a router in the middle which we want as the DHCP relay agent has an IP address 192.168.1.1 on interface fa0/0 and 192.168.2.1 on interface fa0/1.

-The router ,with DHCP relay agent feature enabled,replaces the source address with its own address and the destination IP address with DHCP server IP address i.e. the DHCP relay agent unicast the packet to DHCP server.
-DHCP relay agent adds giaddr field into the packet and forward it to the DHCP server. giaddr field is added to the packet so that the server should know from which pool, it has to assign the IP address.
+The router, with DHCP relay agent feature, enabled, replaces the source address with its own address and the destination IP address with DHCP server IP address i.e. the DHCP relay agent unicast the packet to DHCP server.
+DHCP relay agent adds giaddr field into the packet and forwards it to the DHCP server. giaddr field is added to the packet so that the server should know from which pool, it has to assign the IP address.

 In our case, the giaddr field will contain 192.168.1.1 (IP address of the interface on which the router [DHCP relay agent] receives the discover message).